radeksulc/ibm-bai-workshop/labs/ai/README.md

-# Artificial Intelligence/Machine Learning with Business Automation Insights
+# Artificial Intelligence/Machine Learning with IBM Business Automation Insights
 This repository features Artificial Intelligence Notebook Samples for Business Automation Insights together with Processes and Cases running on IBM Business Automation Workflow and Decisions running on IBM Operational Decision Manager.

 ## Preparing to start Jupyter Notebooks
 You will be using interactive Jupyter Notebooks during these AI labs.

 First - start the environment which runs the Jupyter Notebooks:
-- Click Windows Start button, search for "Anaconda Prompt (Anaconda3)" and run it.
+- Click Windows Start button, search for 'Anaconda Prompt (Anaconda3)' and run it.
 - Type 'bai-pyspark' and hit Enter
 - Firefox window will appear with Jupyter browser.
 - Navigate to folder ibm-bai-workshop-main > labs > ai > notebooks